 Confirmation of the diagnosis of cancer by the NCI Laboratory of Pathology.

-- Have previously received standard systemic therapy for their advanced cancer and have been either non-responders or have recurred.
-Specifically:
+-previously received standard systemic therapy for their advanced cancer and have been either non-responders or have recurred, specifically:

 Patients with metastatic colorectal cancer must have had at least two systemic chemotherapy regimens that include 5FU, leucovorin, bevacizumab, oxaliplatin, and irinotecan (or similar agents), or have contraindications to receiving those medications.